fabwu/flarum-ext-sso/README.md

 # Flarum Single Sign On

-This extension equip Flarum with Single Sign On.
+This extension equips Flarum with Single Sign On.
 The workflow is based on this [post](https://discuss.flarum.org/d/2808-how-i-implemented-cross-authentication-with-flarum).
 The extension is useful if you run Flarum on a subdomain but you want to use the login mechanism of your main website.
 A dummy main website is provided in the `sample-website/` folder.